JoshuaKGoldberg/Goldblog/content/blog/nature-individuality-empowerment/index.md

 Maybe you should use an existing technique such as edge caching instead of (re-)implementing your own?
 Is that endpoint even called in a hot path, and if it is, can it be lazy-loaded to not be a blocker?

-There is an old joke that developers would prefer hours of trial and error than a few minutes reading the docs.
+There is an old joke that developers would prefer hours of trial and error over a few minutes reading documentation.
 The same holds true for understanding requirements.
 A few minutes thinking deeply about the right solution can save hours implementing the wrong one.